-Education Programs - Describe your professional experience: What are you most proud of?
+School Guidance& Adjustment - Describe your professional experience: What are you most proud of?
 What do you want to improve?
 How do you best learn?
 What are your goals and objectives for graduate study and for educator licensure?
 How do you expect your graduate studies to apply to your school and enhance your future career?

-If seeking licensure, make your response specific to the area and level of licensure you seek.
+Make your response specific to the area of licensure you seek.